mojaloop/documentation/contributors-guide/standards/README.md

 ## Style Guide

 The Mojaloop Community provides a set of guidelines for the style of code we write.
-These standards help ensure that the Mojaloop codebase remains high quality, maintainability and consistency.
+These standards help ensure that the Mojaloop codebase remains high quality, maintainable and consistent.

 ### Code Style